 The solution suggests several specific measures or lines of action; from the suggestion for a revision of Public Procurement policies, in order to improve project management activities in highly adaptive projects (as is the nature of shipbuilding projects), to the implementation of standards for requirements writing and process development are also recommended, in order to establish common practices that are globally employed and that can ensure proper execution guidelines.
 A new strategic guideline related with the deployment of a requirements management tool/software could also guarantee a more accountable and effective management of requirements and, consequently, an improved requirements change management process.
-Similarly, the implementation of a stakeholders management tool, capable of doing the adequate register, characterization, and grouping of stakeholders; could avoid or minimize the lack of some stakeholders engagement.
+Similarly, the implementation of a stakeholders; could avoid or minimize the lack of some stakeholders engagement.
 Finally, the last suggested measures are concerned with the personnel certification in project management standards or methodologies since the certification of core members of projects teams could represent an increment to the quality of project development in practice.
 Figure 1 summarises some of the findings within the accomplished study.